Fangdd Network Group Ltd. (DUO)’s latest performance is not what we had anticipated - News Daemon

 Fangdd Network Group Ltd. (NASDAQ: DUO) Trading Performance Indicators

-Fangdd Network Group Ltd. (DUO) is currently performing well based on its current performance indicators.
-A quick ratio of 0.90 was reported for the most recent quarter.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.13.
+Here are Fangdd Network Group Ltd.’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 0.90.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.08.

 Technical Analysis of Fangdd Network Group Ltd. (DUO)

-The latest stats from [Fangdd Network Group Ltd., DUO] show that its last 5-days average volume of 0.24 million was inferior to 0.34 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 73.63%.
-Additionally, its Average True Range was 0.23.
+Fangdd Network Group Ltd. (NASDAQ: DUO) saw its 5-day average volume 0.36 million, a positive change from its year-to-date volume of 0.34 million.
+As of the previous 9 days, the stock’s Stochastic %D was 42.53%.
+Additionally, its Average True Range was 0.22.

 Fangdd Network Group Ltd. (NASDAQ: DUO) Key Stats